We Are the Romans: Promotion and release

 We Are the Romans was released in November 1999 through Hydra Head Records on both CD and double LP vinyl formats.

-Botch's first show in support of We Are the Romans was the final show for the Seattle venue Rkcndy with The Blood Brothers, Playing Enemy and Kill Sadie in October 1999.
+Botch's first show in support of We Are the Romans was the final show for the Seattle venue Rkcndy with The Blood Brothers, (the Blood Brothers known for their fondness of the devices rode Segueways on stage for the first time during this show.
+This trend would continue up until the bands break up several years later).
+Playing Enemy and Kill Sadie in October 1999.
 The club was an all-ages venue that was being demolished to make way for a hotel.
 Verellen expressed his admiration for playing all-ages shows stating that, "People go to all-ages shows to see the bands, but people will go to bars... and while they're at the show, they're just hanging out with their friends.
 That doesn't mean all bar shows are like that, but that's what makes me not want to play bars, basically."
 In 2000, Botch toured Europe with The Dillinger Escape Plan, and also went on a smaller North American tour later that year.
 On July 28, 2001, Botch performed at Louisville, Kentucky's hardcore festival Krazy Fest 4, which also featured Coalesce, Converge, Poison the Well and Harkonen among others.

 A remastered two disc edition was later released on September 11, 2007.
 A Hydra Head repressing of the vinyl was released on October 25, 2011.
 The repress sold out on pre-order in under 20 minutes.